sam-goodwin/eventual/packages/@eventual/integrations-slack/README.md

 });
 ```

 Eventual's slack integration is built on top of the official [Bolt-JS framework](https://slack.dev/bolt-js/concepts) provided by Slack.
 For example, the `slack.message` hook is identical to the `app.message `concept from Bolt.
-To learn more about the different capabilities, we recommend reviewing their documentation.
+To learn more about the different capabilities, we recommend reviewing their [Getting Started Guide](https://slack.dev/bolt-js/tutorial/getting-started).

 # Setup